the-best-is-best/tbib_style/README.md

     TBIBFontStyle.fontResponsive(width );
 ```

-# You can use responsive font size 0.0.6
+# You can use responsive font size deprecated

 ```dart
     /*